 In the first quarter of 2024, the parties to these actions entered into a settlement agreement whereby, subject to court approval, plaintiffs will dismiss the lawsuits and release their claims.
 In the settlement agreement, Align and the defendants deny any wrongdoing and are not making any monetary payments, other than a potential award of \$575,000 in attorney's fees to plaintiffs' counsel, covered by insurance.
-On August 2, 2024, the U.S. District Court for the Northern District of California granted preliminary approval of the settlement.
+On March 1, 2024, the plaintiffs filed a motion for preliminary approval of the settlement with the U.S. District Court for the Northern District of California.
+The hearing on the motion for preliminary approval is currently set for May 21, 2024.